 Bayville, Long Island - 70 minutes from Midtown

-Unfortunately, no haunted house will truly be able to compete with the nightmare that is 2020.
+No haunted house will be able to compete with the nightmare of the past year and a half.
 But if you’re looking for a close second on Long Island, you can try Bayville Scream Park.
-This year, they have walk-through and drive-through haunted house options, in case you’d rather not leave your car.
-There’s also zombie axe throwing, which sounds both terrifying and therapeutic.
+They have a bunch of haunted house options, including zombie axe throwing, which sounds both terrifying and therapeutic.

 Morristown, NJ - 50 minutes from Midtown

-Wightman’s apple picking season may have ended, but they still have plenty of other activities you can do to fulfill your desire to Fall (it’s a verb now).
-Each ticket to Wightman Farms covers all the fees for corn mazes, pumpkin patches, and hayrides - and you can buy tickets online ahead of time for $17 or for $20 at the door.
+Wightman’s apple picking season is in full stride.
+Each ticket to Wightman Farms covers all the fees for the apple picking (besides your picked apples), corn mazes, pumpkin patches, and hayrides - and you can buy tickets online ahead of time for $25.
 Wightman Farms also sells a bunch of produce and farm goods, and they have a few food trucks set up where you can buy lunch.

 Harvest Moon Farm And Orchard